<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Skip to content

-Hazardous Waste Symbols
+Why are Hazardous Waste Symbols Used?

+Hazardous waste symbols and pictograms are the fastest, most efficient and reliable way to communicate warnings.
+People comprehend the meaning of symbols much quicker than they do text.
 There are many types of hazard warning symbols.
 You may be wondering which ones provide a warning about hazardous waste.
 First, we need to understand the definition of hazardous waste.
-The Environmental Protection Agency (EPA) defines Hazardous Waste as:

-Hazardous waste is waste that is dangerous or potentially harmful to our health or the environment.
+The Environmental Protection Agency (EPA) defines Hazardous Waste as waste that is dangerous or potentially harmful to our health or the environment.
 Hazardous waste can be liquid, solid, gas, or sludge.
-It can be discarded commercial products, like cleaning fluids or pesticides, or the by-products of manufacturing processes
+It can be discarded commercial products, like cleaning fluids or pesticides, or the by-products of manufacturing processes.
+Each of these materials must be clearly identified with the appropriate hazardous waste symbol.

 The EPA has a number of standards that make identifying hazardous waste easy, without the need to perform laboratory testing.
 However, for the purposes of labeling, understanding the EPA's four basic characteristics of hazardous waste is important.
 By knowing these you'll know which hazardous waste symbol should be included on the label.
 The following are the definitions provided by the EPA (note that the EPA does not regulate radioactive waste):

-1. Ignitability - Ignitable wastes can create fires under certain conditions, are spontaneously combustible, or have a flash point less than 60 ?C (140 ?F).
+1. Ignitability - Ignitable wastes can create fires under certain conditions, are spontaneously combustible, or have a flash point less than 60°C (140°F).
 Examples include waste oils and used solvents.

 2. Corrosivity - Corrosive wastes are acids or bases (pH less than or equal to 2, or greater than or equal to 12.5) that are capable of corroding metal containers, such as storage tanks, drums, and barrels.
 Battery acid is an example of a corrosive hazardous waste.